-Rogic retires thanking Celtic after family battle
+Ex-Celtic midfielder Rogic retires to focus on family

 "Given our past and how hard we have fought for this, along with the challenges that will come with having twins and two-year-old, now seems like the right time to give my focus and attention to what is the most important thing in my life - my family."

-Rogic joined Celtic from Central Coast Mariners in 2013, going on to play 273 times, but was released in 2022, with then manager Ange Postecoglou, his former Australia head coach, hinting at the player's desire to move closer to home.
+Rogic joined Celtic from Central Coast Mariners in 2013, going on to play 273 times, but was released in 2022, with then manager Ange Postecoglou, his former Australia head coach, hinting at the 53-cap player's desire to move closer to home.

 However, the midfielder was to subsequently join West Brom, making 23 appearances for the Championship side before exiting this summer.